pretix/pretix-docs/docs/guides/widget.md

 ## pretix Button

-Instead of a product list, you can also display just a single button.
+Instead of the full widget, you can also display just a single button.
-When pressed, the button will add a number of products associated with the button to the cart and will immediately proceed to checkout.
+Clicking this button adds a predefined set of to the cart and proceeds to checkout.
 You can try out this behavior here:

-<pretix-button event="https://pretix.eu/demo/democon/" items="item_6424=1">Buy ticket!</pretix-button>
+<pretix-button event="https://pretix.eu/demo/democon/" items="item_6424">Buy ticket!</pretix-button>
 <noscript>
    <div class="pretix-widget">
         <div class="pretix-widget-info-message">